mmontag/chip-player-js/README.md

 # Differences with original tool
 * Reverb code has been removed.
 * Doesn't contains platform specific code.
 Library can be used with various purposes include making of a custom music decoders for a media players and usage with a games.
+* Supports custom non-hardcoded WOPL banks and ability to build without of embedded banks

 # Tested on platforms
 * Linux GCC 4.8, 4.9, 5.4 / CLang